A History Of Haste Hill Golf Club

 March saw the course close for 4 weeks, due to poor weather & in late Spring, Haste Hill Golfers competed at home in the qualifying round of the News of the World PGC competition.

 Later that year, well-known local businessman and advocate of open spaces Mr Harry Bennett planted an oak tree with a commemorative plaque on Haste Hill, to mark the coronation of King George VI.
+The moment was recalled in a news article in June 1997 that reported Mr Bennett’s family has made regular visits to the tree and taken away acorns which have been planted all over the world.
 Mr Bennett went on to become a local councillor and following his death in 1944, his ashes were buried beneath the tree.
-The exact location of the tree is not known at the time of writing, perhaps have a look as you make your way around the course.
+In 2020 after a lengthy period of research and investigation, local resident Mr B Rawson-Jones came forward to identify where the tree was located.
+Should you ever want to take a look for yourself, it can be found in the now much overgrown area between the lines of trees that form Jubilee Walk, in the triangle of land between Cranbourne Road, Northwood Cemetery and the 6th hole at Haste Hill.

 *The currency systems prior to decimalisation used '£' for pounds, 's' for shillings and 'd' for pence.
 There were 12 d or pence to a shilling and 20 s or shillings to the pound.
 You will probably have worked out there were 240 d or pence to the pound.
 To give you a chance at comparison, with 20 shillings to the pound, a shilling is considered to be the equivalent of 5 pence, in today’s money.